rezam92/Story-Creator/README.md

 );
 ```

-Note that the whatsappStoryEditorResult could be null if the user dosnt makes any edit on the photo and leaves.
-[SavedImageView](https://pub.dev/packages/whatsapp_story_editor/example/saved_image_view.dart) is the page where you could show the edited photo and caption.
+Note that the result could be null if the user doesn't makes any edit on the photo and leaves.
+[SavedImageView](https://pub.dev/packages/story_creator_plus/example/saved_image_view.dart) is the page where you could show the edited photo and caption.
 You may change as you need it to be.

 ### Example
-Please refer to the example file for detailed usage and example [here](https://pub.dev/packages/whatsapp_story_editor/example)
+Please refer to the example file for detailed usage and example [here](https://pub.dev/packages/story_creator_plus/example)

 ## Example Images: